2023.10.11 |

 The Cost Savings of Energy Efficient Buildings

 One of the more practical reasons for implementing retrofits are the significant energy cost savings.
 Heating bills in the city have increased in recent winters, exacerbating already high energy costs.
 Building retrofits can generate energy savings of 5 to 15% with payback periods as little as three years.
 Specifically, retrofits for the building envelope can help to significantly lower the cost of fuel and power that regulate interior climates.
-Retrofits are a no brainer when more energy efficient buildings not only equal to less green house gas emissions but also less costs.
+Retrofits are a no brainer when more energy efficient buildings not only equal to less green house gas emissions but also lower costs.

 Several buildings in Chicago have already implemented retrofits, with The Science and Engineering Buildings at the University of Illinois Chicago and The Wrigley Building being notable examples.
 The University of Illinois Chicago was motivated to perform retrofits in order to make progress towards their commitment to Zero Carbon by 2050 and to reduce energy costs.
 Retrofits performed resulted in a 43% reduction of carbon emissions in 2016 compared to 2011 and increased performance and comfort in 365 laboratory fume hoods.
 Some of the retrofits performed include weather stripping and caulking around doors and windows, installation of smaller humidifiers to replace the humidification from the district system, and fume hood lighting retrofits.